-Total shares granted
+Total shares granted 172,000 164,000

 Gallagher accounts for restricted stock at historical cost which equals its fair market value at the date of grant.
-When restricted shares are issued, an unearned restricted stock obligation is recorded as a reduction of capital in excess of par value in the accompanying consolidated balance sheet and is being amortized to compensation expense ratably over the vesting period of the participants.
-Future changes in the fair value of the Gallagher common stock that is owed to the participants do not have any impact on Gallagher s consolidated financial statements.
-During the three-month periods ended March 31, 2006 and 2005, \$0.9 million and \$2.3 million, respectively, was charged to compensation expense related to restricted stock awards granted in 2002 to 2006.
-At March 31, 2006 and December 31, 2005, \$7.3 million and \$5.3 million, respectively, of unearned restricted stock was recorded as an offset to capital in excess of par value in the accompanying consolidated balance sheet.
+When restricted shares are issued, an unearned restricted stock obligation is recorded as a reduction of capital in excess of par value in the accompanying consolidated balance sheet and is being amortized to compensation expense ratably over the shorter of the vesting period or the retirement eligible date of the participants.
+Prior to June 30, 2006, the restricted stock awards granted by Gallagher typically contained provisions where participants will continue to vest in the awards through the vest dates if they leave Gallagher and have met the retirement eligible age requirement.
+Thus, the recognition of stock compensation expense related to restricted stock awards will not follow the vesting schedules presented above.
+Future changes in the fair value of the Gallagher common stock that is owed to the participants do not have any impact on Gallagher's consolidated financial statements.
+During the three-month periods ended June 30, 2006 and 2005, \$3.3 million and \$0.8 million, respectively, was charged to compensation expense related to restricted stock awards granted in 2002 to 2006.
+During the six-month periods ended June 30, 2006 and 2005, \$4.2 million and \$3.1 million, respectively, was charged to compensation expense related to restricted stock awards granted in 2002 to 2006.
+At June 30, 2006 and December 31, 2005, \$5.7 million and \$5.3 million, respectively, of unearned restricted stock was recorded as an offset to capital in excess of par value in the accompanying consolidated balance sheet.